Guide to Parliament for Westminster staffers

 Are you a Parliamentary staffer, working for a politician?
 This comprehensive training will help you to understand the often confusing world of Parliament and tell you everything you need to know about your workplace.

-The day will run from 10am to 4pm in Westminster and will cover:
+The day will run from 09:30am to 4pm and will cover:

 The parliamentary facilities and support services you need to know about

 Dealing with journalists